 StateMirror (Artifact v1.0.0) [ID: STM-01]

 When your application makes a decision, it can submit the exact computed state used at that moment.
-StateMirror preserves the snapshot faithfully for later inspection, dispute resolution, and audit workflows.
+StateMirror preserves that submitted payload as an immutable snapshot for later inspection, dispute resolution, and audit workflows.

-It records facts only.
-Your code owns the decision and the action.
+It records the evidence you submit.
+Your application owns the decision and the action.

 What it records

-- Computed state at decision time (opaque JSON payload)
+- Computed state at decision time as an opaque JSON payload

 - Capture and receipt timestamps